Where to Try Vegan German Food in Berlin

 Frea Bakery

 They also serve non-German baked goods!
 For something sweeter go for a Spandauer which are filled with either a vanilla custard or fruit mixture.
-If I’m craving something savory I might go for a Tomato Tasche, while their Cardamom Bun is a nice sweet treat.
+If I’m craving something savory I might go for a Tomato Tasche and their Cardamom Croissant Bun is also lovely.

 Gartenstraße 9 | Mitte